Ameridose: NECC Affiliation

 On October 12, 2012, The New York Times published an article in which they interviewed employees from both NECC and Ameridose.
 Some stated that the company was run well and seemed safe.
 Several others voiced their concerns with the companies.
 Many employees interviewed believed that Ameridose emphasized quantity and speed instead of quality and safety.
 The article also stated that in 2008 an inspector from the FDA found that the firm did not use adequate potency testing on their products.

 In December 2012, WFXT reporter Mike Beaudet interviewed a former Ameridose employee.
 She said employees would often see bugs and birds inside the company's buildings.
 She also claimed that she witnessed company supervisors attempting to cover up their tracks for taking shortcuts when they learned that the FDA was going to inspect their facilities.

+On December 21, 2012, NECC filed for Chapter 11 bankruptcy protection, listing less than $2.34 million in debts Following the bankruptcy, a Reuters investigation into financial filings revealed company payments exceeding $33 million to the top executives and private equity investors in 2012.
+The Tennessean reported that between 2008 and 2013, shareholders received a total of $300 million from New England Compounding Center and Ameridose.